 - Document preparation: Once all of the relevant issues have been resolved, the attorneys prepare the necessary divorce settlement documents.
 Both parties have an opportunity to review these documents with their lawyers’ help before signing them; and

 - Filing of the divorce case: Only after the settlement process is complete and the documents signed do the parties move forward with filing their divorce case.
 A “prove-up” hearing is scheduled with a judge, who can be expected to approve the agreements made by the parties.

 Unlike a mediator, a Collaborative lawyer represents his or her client’s individual interests and can give legal advice.
 If you retain any of us as your Collaborative Law attorney, we will carefully guide you through the Collaborative Law process and diligently protect your rights and your interests at every stage.

 Contact A Trained And Experienced Illinois Collaborative Law Fellow Today

-Alexandra M. Goddard, Jessica L. Malmquist and Alison G. Turoff are collaborative fellows and experienced collaborative law and divorce lawyers.
-To learn more about the collaborative law process, please contact Greenwich Law Group, LLC at 847-382-3995 or by email to schedule a consultation.
-We represent clients throughout greater Chicago from offices in Chicago and Barrington.
+Alexandra M. Goddard, Jessica L. Malmquist, and Alison G. Turoff are Collaborative Fellows and experienced Collaborative Law and divorce lawyers.
+To learn more about the Collaborative Law process, please contact the firm, Greenwich Law Group, LLC, at 847-382-3995 or by email to schedule a consultation.
+We represent clients from offices in Skokie and Barrington.